EntropyChicken/24game/README.md

-24 Game (Web-Based)
+Make 24 Math Game (Web-Based)

-A modern, web-based version of the classic Make 24 game , playable directly in your browser on desktop, tablet, or smartphone—no installation required.
+A reinvented, web-based version of the classic Make 24 game , playable directly in your browser on desktop, tablet, or smartphone, no installation required.

 This project extends the traditional rules of the 24 puzzle with new dimensions, multiple levels of difficulty, and gameplay options suited for everyone from beginners to experts.

 🎮 Features

-Web-based & cross-platform
+Web-based & cross-platform.
-Works seamlessly on any device with a browser, including smartphones.

 Multiple difficulty levels
 From simple training puzzles to challenging expert problems.